Boston. A city of history, culture, food, and yes, romance. It’s not surprising that there are countless romantic things to do in Boston.

 What makes the Fairmont Copley Plaza one of the most romantic Boston hotels is not only its classic luxury and fine service but its guest rooms, which are oh-so-comfortable.

-Huge beds with soft white linen beckon you to basically spend all day in bed (a romantic getaway staple for many couples!).
+Huge beds with soft white linen beckon you to basically spend all day in bed, perfect for a romantic getaway!

 Spacious bathrooms and great views combined with 24-hour room service mean you could stay in your guest room forever and still have an utterly romantic weekend.
-We would definitely suggest the Copley for those looking for places to stay in Boston.
+We would definitely suggest the Copley for those looking for a romantic place to stay in Boston.
 Check prices and book here.

 The Liberty Hotel is one of the most popular places to stay in Boston and is just such an epically beautiful property…not to mention the great views over the Boston skyline.